FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/applications/applicationsTransferLogMaintenance.md

 ### Export from PostgreSQL database

-With Postgre, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> uses partitioned tables for storing log data.
+With Postgre, {{< SecureTransport/componentshortname  >}} uses partitioned tables for storing log data.
 During installation, five tables are created for storing transfer log data, named *subtransmissionstatus*, *transferdata*, *transferdetails*, *transferresubmitdata*, and *transferprotocolcommands*.
 Each table is partitioned daily.

-For exporting records from a PostgreSQL database, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> uses the *pg\_dump* utility that ships with PostgreSQL.
+For exporting records from a PostgreSQL database, {{< SecureTransport/componentshortname  >}} uses the *pg\_dump* utility that ships with PostgreSQL.

 Use the following procedure to configure the application to export old transfer log records before deletion.
 Note that the database user must be either a superuser or a member of `pg_execute_server_program`.